 Blue Thistle grows wild in many states in the United States.
 The plant is actually considered to be a herbaceous perennial weed.
 In reality, this herbaceous weed produces gorgeous blue floral blooms.
 These beautiful blooms contain nectar that is highly favored by bee’s and butterfly’s of many different varieties.
 If you are a photographer and want to get some great butterfly photos, you need to find yourself a great big patch of blue thistle.
 The bigger the blue thistle patch, they more butterfly’s you are going to find.
 We guarantee you will get some great photos and video if you are patient.

 The blue thistle is not a native plant to the United States.
-It actually has it’s roots, no pun intended, in eastern Europe.
+It actually has it’s roots, in eastern Europe.
 It is thought that many years ago, these unique weedy plants were somehow transported and subsequently introduced to the United States.
 Today, blue thistle grows wild in many states.
-It is not unusual to find it here in Georgia.
-In our state, you are most likely to find it growing in sandy fields that are exposed to full sun.
+It is not unusual to find it here in Maryland.
+You are most likely to find it growing in sandy fields that are exposed to full sun.
 These weedy plants thrive in full sun.
 They grow often grow right next to other drought tolerant grasses, weeds and plants.
 The blue thistle is an extremely drought tolerant plant.
 They require very little water, as you might expect from a plant considered to be a weed.
 These blue thistle plants will rapidly multiple when moisture conditions increase.
 The more rain, the more blooms you are likely to see.

 The official name for the blue thistle plant is “Eryngium Planum”.
 The genus name “Eryngium” is Greek.
 It refers to a plant or type of thistle weed.
 The genus name “Planum” translates as flat.
 Additional common names for blue thistle include blue devil, blueweed, sea holly and viper’s bugloss.
 Even though blue thistle is considered to be a flowering weed, it is actually a member of the parsley family.
 Other related plant species include Queen Anne’s lace, anise and fennel.
 While many of these species have strong, pungent odors and are grown for food, flavoring or medicinal purposes, blue thistle is not fragrant and is not so used.

-Hall’s Flower Shop uses blue thistle in a number of different floral designs that we create.
+Radebaugh Greenhouses uses blue thistle in a number of different floral designs that we create.
 It is normally used as an accent flower.
 Blue thistle is such a unique bloom.
 We find that customers seem to really love the floral designs that include blue thistle blooms.
-Our mission is to earn the reputation as Atlanta’s Favorite Florist.
 Our floral design team is known for the luxurious, upscale floral designs that we create.
 If you love blue thistle, we invite you to stop by our floral design center.
 We will custom design a beautiful floral arrangement for you, that includes these unique and gorgeous blooms.

 Growing and Care Recommendations